dwang089/SurveyApp/README.md

-# Survey app wih react and node
+# Survey app with the MERN stack